Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Cheapism

 Trader Joe’s may be better known for its zany snacks and inexpensive frozen foods, but it has plenty to offer the shopper with a sweet tooth.
-Whether you want a bakery-worthy treat, cookies, ice cream, or something more unexpected, here are some of the tastiest and most popular desserts you can buy from Trader Joe’s.
+Whether you want a bakery-worthy treat, cookies, ice cream, or something more unexpected, here are some of the tastiest and most popular desserts you can buy from Trader Joe’s right now.

 Prices and availability are subject to change.
 Lacey Muszynski and Erin Kuschner contributed to this story.